Jilab-biomechanics/CNN-estimation-of-brain-strain-distribution/README.md

 - [Tensorflow 1.4.0](https://pypi.org/project/tensorflow/1.4.0/#files)
 ## Data preprocessing:
 - Resampling the impact profile to 1 ms (temporal resolution)
+- Acquiring Acceleration
+- Scaling Acceleration
 - Conjugate axis transform (if needed)
 - Shifting based on resultant rotational velocity peak location
 - Replicated padding
+- Acquiring Acceleration
+- Scaling Acceleration
+- Combining velocity and scaled acceleration

 ## Preprocessing demo:
-A data preprocessing demo is provided in /Preprocessing folder.
+A data preprocessing demo is provided in /1__Preprocessing folder.
 - Go to /Preprocessing
 - Run `demo_preprocessing.m` in Matlab

 ![](https://github.com/Jilab-biomechanics/CNN-brain-strains/blob/master/figures/preprocessing.png)

 ## Pretrained CNN models:
-Three pretrained CNN neural network models are provided based on all of the brain response samples available in the published study (N=3069).
-They correspond to the peak maximum principal strain (MPS) of the whole brain (WB), MPS of the corpus callosum (CC), and fiber strain (FS) of the CC, all assessed at the 95th percentile levels.
+Pretrained CNN neural network model is provided based on all of the brain response samples available in the published study (N=5661).
+They correspond to the maximum principal strain (MPS) pattern of the whole brain.

 ## Strain Prediction demo:
-To use the pretrained CNN models for strain estimation, please check the strain prediction evaluation demo in /Strain_prediction folder
+To use the pretrained CNN models for strain estimation, please check the strain prediction evaluation demo in /2__Strain_prediction folder
 - Go to /2__Strain_prediction
-- Download "https://drive.google.com/drive/folders/1iYKKr1NCk6FwGG1Ax-26Ueb-ipxfy8ih?usp=sharing" to "2__Strain_prediction"
+- Download [[pre-trained model]] (https://drive.google.com/drive/folders/1iYKKr1NCk6FwGG1Ax-26Ueb-ipxfy8ih?usp=sharing) to "2__Strain_prediction"
 - Run `python demo_evaluation.py`.
-- **Input**: Notice that this demo uses `Evaluation_example.mat` as an example rotational velocity profile input for evaluation.
+- **Input**: Notice that this demo uses `Evaluation_example.mat` as an example rotational velocity and acceleration profile input for evaluation.
 - **Output**: The output file will be saved as `Output.mat` in the /2__Strain_prediction folder.

 ## Quick Run:
 If you need to use your own rotational velocity input profile to estimate brain strains from the pretrained CNN models
-- Go to /Strain_prediction
+- Go to /2__Strain_prediction
 - **Input**: Store your input as `pad_profile` (Check `demo_preprocessing.m` for detail) and save it as `Input.mat`
 - Run `python predict_all.py`
-- **Output**: The predicted outputs will be `mps_95` (MPS of WB), `mps_cc_95` (MPS of CC) and `fs_cc_95` (FS of CC) saved in `Output.mat`.
+- **Output**: The predicted outputs will be `predict_mps` (MPS of WB) saved in `Output.mat`.
 - You can easily modify the programs to batch process.

 ## Citation: